odileeds/flight-data/examples/README.md

 ## Flight data

 This contains the full details for each departure from an airport in a given day (*local time*).
 You should have one directory for your data, in it there should be a seperate JSON file for each day, where the filename is the date in ISO format (YYYY-MM-DD.json).
 By splitting the data into individual days, it keeps filesize more manageable rather than linearly growing with time e.g. Leeds and Bradford works out at under 5.5 kB per file.
+You can estimate emissions using [Patrick Lake's methodology](https://github.com/patricklake2/flight-emissions/tree/master/leeds-bradford#data).

 The file should have the following format: